 In the end, I decided to go the distance and make the longer trek to the Sinai peninsula.

-I was lucky enough to snag some airfare back when there was a deal for round trip tickets from Portland to Europe for $400.
+I was lucky enough to snag some airfare back when there was a deal for round trip tickets to Europe for $400.
 I decided to buy a one-way ticket to Lisbon, Portugal and then a month later fly back on another one-way ticket from Budapest, Hungary.

 The airfare was bought on something of a whim (it was such a good deal!), so then I had to figure out what to do in the meantime.